skeema/skeema/README.md

 Compiling from scratch requires the [Go programming language toolchain](https://golang.org/dl/), version 1.13 or higher.

-To download, build from master, and install (or upgrade) Skeema, run:
+To download, build from main branch, and install (or upgrade) Skeema, run:

 `go get -u github.com/skeema/skeema`